gabrielfalcao/lettuce/docs/intro/wtf.rst

 about the terms that surround Lettuce concepts.

-If this is your case, this introduction will guide you through the very basic keywords that concept Lettuce.
+If this is your case, this introduction will guide you through the very basic keywords that cover Lettuce.

 Features
 ========

-Since Lettuce is based on the *behaviour* of the project that is being designed, you will think on features.
+Since Lettuce is based on the behaviour of the project that is being designed, first you need to think about features - the characteristics of the system.

-After enumerating features, you will create scenarios to describe its feature.
+After enumerating features, you need to create scenarios which will describe that feature.
 Thus, scenarios are components of a feature.

-Let's learn by example, supposing we want to create a system to manage a contact book.
+Let's learn by example: suppose we want to create a system to manage a contact book.

-OK, one of the very basic feature of a contact book is adding names and phones of a person.
+OK, one of the very basic feature of a contact book is adding names and phones of a contact.

-See how this feature could be described with Lettuce above:
+This is how Lettuce allows you to describe such feature:

 .. highlight:: ruby